rashikaagarwal-22/knowva/README.md

-# MindVault - AI Personal Knowledge Base
+# Know - AI Personal Knowledge Base

 An AI-powered Personal Knowledge Management (PKM) application that enables users to create, organize, search, and interact with their notes using Retrieval-Augmented Generation (RAG).